 Emphysema and chronic bronchitis are different types of chronic obstructive pulmonary disease (COPD).
 With COPD, the lungs have developed permanent complications that affect the ease with which a person can breathe.
-Although COPD has no cure, there are now advancements in the form of stem cell therapy that may help.
+Although COPD has no cure, there are now advancements in the form of cellular therapy that may help.

 Is it Emphysema or Chronic Bronchitis?

 Emphysema and chronic bronchitis can be difficult to tell apart, but each presents problems with breathing and other lung symptoms.
 These conditions commonly affect normal airflow in the airways and lungs.
 They are usually caused by smoking, but can also be attributed to air pollution.